Bab al-Sheikh: Background

-Settlement
+Ottoman period

 During the Ottoman Empire period, Bab al-Sheikh became a prominent safe spot for people fleeing the government.
 Due to this, the area was a refuge and did not allow them to be arrested by Ottoman Authorities.
 As such, it attracted the same reputation as Karbala for being a safe haven for those fleeing the Ottoman government.
 Bab al-Sheikh also became the source of many uprisings and demonstrations against the government.
-Around 1831, when Ali Riza Pasha conquered Baghdad, representing the Ottoman Sultan's will, and took it back from the Mamluk Dynasty, some of Dawud Pasha's supporters went to hiding in Bab al-Sheikh, including Islamic scholar Mahmud al-Alusi, who was then interceded by the area's Mufti to work at al-Qadiriyya Madrasa.
+Around 1831, when Ali Riza Pasha conquered Baghdad, representing the Ottoman Sultan's will, and took it back from the Mamluk Dynasty, some of Dawud Pasha's supporters went to hiding in Bab al-Sheikh, including Islamic scholar Mahmud al-Alusi, who was then interceded by the area's Mufti to work at the Hadhrat al-Qadiriyya's madrasa.

 Around the summer of 1848, uprisings in Bab al-Sheikh reached Bab al-Mu’adham.
 The uprisings were motivated by frustrations against the Wali's imposition of a taxation policy on the craftsmen.
 After repressing them, the Wali accused the shrine's preacher, Sayyid Muhammad Amin al-Wa’iz, of being among the instigators of the uprisings.
 Consequently, he banished him and several of his followers to Basra.
 Al-Alusi, the Mufti of the shrine at this point, was also banished to Basra where al-Alusi spent the rest of his life in hardship.
 During the reign of Midhat Pasha, mandatory officer conscriptions were established by the Pasha.
 As a result, Bab al-Sheikh blew up with demonstrations against the conscription system.
 Several regressive protestors took arms and attacked the souks that belonged to Christians and Jews who were living in that area.
 Midhat Pasha heard their gunshots from his office and immediately ordered officers to protect the Christians and Jews.
 Midhat Pasha then focused on arresting the demonstrators of Bab al-Sheikh who eventually got drafted into the Ottoman military.

 Bab al-Sheikh was also home to several special gatherings for many families based in Baghdad.
-Among those were the Turkish al-Jorbaji family, which was known for being a philanthropist family, Bayt al-Alaqband, a family that was well-known for teaching high positions in schools and the Qadiriyya madrasa, and other gatherings for families of religious scholars.
+Among those were the Turkish al-Jorbaji family, which was known for being a philanthropist family, Bayt al-Alaqband, a family that was well known for teaching high positions in schools and the Qadiriyya madrasa, and other gatherings for families of religious scholars.